 There will be some topics in your field that will stand the test of time.
 This is content that can be written and still be relevant after several years.
 Evergreen content tends to come in the form of informative guides or lists.
 The content is of a very high standard and remains fresh for new readers.
 This type of content can be a godsend as it continues to bring in valuable traffic consistently over a length of time.

 What evergreen content isn’t is latest news articles or latest trends in your industry.
 This type of content is still important and should still be the basis of most of your content.
 But having a few evergreen articles as well will provide a steady stream of traffic.
+Evergreen content should be so good it is sharable, helping your link building possibilities as well.

 SEO Copywriting – next steps